Bob Dylan bootleg recordings: Early bootlegs

 1970 saw the first release of the "Royal Albert Hall" material, recorded May 17, 1966 at the Manchester Free Trade Hall, titled In 1966 There Was, which also contained tracks from a different concert on the tour.
 Zimmerman Looking Back was released later that year, and contained the entire electric set played on May 17, 1966, as well as four songs from the acoustic set of a concert recorded in Ireland.
 Over the years, many more labels began to release the electric set, generally using the phrase "Royal Albert Hall" in the title.
 In 1971, TMQ released just the electric set, titled GWW: Royal Albert Hall.
 The acoustic set was generally overlooked by the pirates, until the entire concert was officially released by Columbia in 1998.

 After the early 1970s, pirates continued to copy old material, along with releasing new studio outtakes and live shows.
 Dylan's Isle of Wight Festival performance was first bootlegged in 1970 as Isle of Wight, but the concert was incomplete.
 Eventually, the whole concert was available on illicit albums.
 Dylan's set at George Harrison's "Concert for Bangladesh" from 1971 soon appeared on bootlegs, such as Madison Square Garden and Bangla Desh, usually paired with part of Harrison's set.

 Dylan's 1974 tour with The Band also became a large source of the bootlegs.
 Mr. Cleen Records released Chicago in 1974, which included 10 songs from Dylan's second Chicago appearance that year.
 This is probably the first release of material from that tour.

 1976 saw the first release of Rolling Thunder Revue material, with Passed Over and Rolling Thunder, a double album that contained a variety of songs.
 Almost the entire benefit show for Rubin "Hurricane" Carter on December 8, 1975, was released as Hurricane Carter Benefit, by the Singers Label.
 Bootlegging Dylan continued to be prosperous throughout the rest of the 1970s, 80s, and beyond, with many hundreds of titles released.

+Since the 2010s almost all bootleg recordings by Bob Dylan can be found for free on the internet (You-Tube).